The following are some dog socialization mistakes to avoid.

 Some situations are just too stressful for certain dogs, and it’s up to the owner to always have a plan for what to do if it’s not going well.
 This is true no matter how well socialized the dog is.

-Sometimes we humans set these unrealistic goals and expectations for our dogs.
+Often, we humans set unrealistic goals and expectations for our dogs.
 Maybe someone decides to take his dog to a street fair, for example, because he’s seen other people walking their calm, easygoing dogs through the fair in the past.

 This is fine, but if it’s not going well and the dog is lunging and barking at people or so scared that his tail is tucked between his legs, you need to be ready to walk away or get in the car and go home.

-As a less extreme example, I always have the goal of taking Ace to coffee shops on a regular, flat collar (vs. a training collar).
-Sometimes this goes OK, but usually it’s an unrealistic expectation and he pulls too much.
-As a backup, I always bring his Gentle Leader along in my bag so I have it just in case.
+As a less extreme example, I always had the goal of taking Ace to coffee shops on a regular, flat collar (vs. a training collar).
+Sometimes this went OK, but usually it was an unrealistic expectation and he pulled too much.

 See my post: Easy socialization tips for dogs and puppies

 One of the most common dog socialization mistakes is correcting a fearful dog.